 Excellent Very Good Good Fair Poor

+Reserving & П П П П

-Reserving & paying for tickets
+paying for tickets

-Communication about the day of the performance
+Communication

+about how to

-Arrival at the venue
+access the

+performance and

+resources

-Departure from the venue
+Watching the

+virtual

+performance

+Utilizing the П П П

+virtual resources

 9. What types of performances would you like to bring your students to in the future?
 (Feel free to share art forms, topics/themes, specific artists, etc.)?